Paklock/HackRF1/Persistent-Memory.md

-This is a small amount of ram (only 256 bytes), part of the **RTC (Real Time Clock) subsystem**, inside the LPC43xx chip on the portapack hardware.

 # RTC Subsystem

 The RTC subsystem also keeps the actual clock (date / time) running, powered by a CR2032 battery, (which needs to be installed on the portapack board!), even when the unit is not connected to an USB power source.

-## backup_ram region

-The **backup_ram region** is defined in `/firmware/common/memory_map.hpp` and labeled as "LPC_BACKUP_REG_BASE" starting at address **0x40041000**
+This persistent memory is part of the **RTC (Real Time Clock) subsystem**, inside the LPC43xx chip on the portapack hardware.

-If you are curious on how exactly these 256 bytes of persistent memory are arranged, it's defined on `/firmware/chibios-portapack/os/hal/platforms/LPC43xx/lpc43xx.inc`:
+If you are curious on how exactly the whole persistent memory is arranged, it's defined on `/firmware/chibios-portapack/os/hal/platforms/LPC43xx/lpc43xx.inc`:

 * **LPC_RTC_DOMAIN_BASE**       (0x40040000)
 * **LPC_ALARM_TIMER_BASE**      (LPC_RTC_DOMAIN_BASE + 0x0000)